Dealing with your mortgage arrears

 You will need to try and come to an agreement with your mortgage lender about how to deal with your mortgage arrears.

-If you are having difficulty paying a second mortgage or other loan for which your property is used as security you will need to sort this out.
+If you are having difficulty paying a second mortgage (also called second charge lending), or other loan for which your property is used as security, you will need to sort this out.
 This is known as a secured loan.
-The tactics and options on how to deal with arrears on a second mortgage or other secured loan are complicated because the law may be different from what applies to first mortgages.
+The tactics and options on how to deal with arrears on a second mortgage or other secured loan are complicated.
 You should get advice from an experienced adviser.
+There are strict rules that apply to any lender when a loan of this type is being offered to you and when there are arrears.
+These are from the Mortgage Credit Directive 2015.
+They are explained on the Financial Conduct Authority website.

 You can get specialist advice from a Citizens Advice Bureau - where to get advice.